nijuyonkadesu/preemptive-impressions/homework/open-sause/redis/python-client.md

 `import errno` - maps to host OS specific error codes, to provide platform independence

-There are lot of legacy unsupported workarounds still present in the codebase... like the assignment to ssl.SSLWantReadError in socket.py.
+There are lot of legacy unsupported workarounds still present in the codebase... like the assignment with ssl.SSLWantReadError in socket.py.

 In SSL/TLS, performing read might raise an write error, coz underneath some complex cryptographic operation with some negotiation might be running, in that case the SSL library has to write data to socket when we tried to access the data. nice.